 Having used the product ourselves, we knew first hand that the process of using an Ancestry DNA kit couldn’t be simpler.
-This, combined with the fascinating potential to uncover where your ancestors came from, were to be at the heart of the campaign’s message.
+This, combined with the fascinating potential to uncover where your ancestors came from, was to be at the heart of the campaign’s message.

 It was very important to ensure the adverts struck a balance between the explanatory elements of doing the DNA test whilst retaining the charm and character of the Ancestry brand.
 With all this in mind and the talented animation director/designer Sarah Klan on board, we got to work on bringing the concept to life with 2D animation.
-First we developed a series of storyboards which showed what style of animation would be used in the final animated TV adverts.
+First we developed a series of storyboards which showed what style of animation would be used in the final adverts.

 The animation process

-Once the style was decided upon we produced an animatic which is a kind of moving storyboard which blocks out the basic movement and actions that will make up the final animated advert.
+Once the style was decided upon we produced an animatic which is a kind of moving storyboard which blocks out the basic movement and actions that will make up the final advert.
 By using this technique it’s possible to get an idea of pacing and whether 30 seconds is enough time to convey all the messages needed in the advert.

 With the general flow of the advert decided it was now time to bring our character Little Jack to life.
 A series of short test animation clips were hand drawn and then compiled on computer to produce short moving sequences showing the basic movements our hero would perform.
-The process of putting together animated TV adverts takes a large amount of time.
+The process of putting together TV adverts takes a large amount of time.
 By building style frames and animation tests early in the workflow it meant everyone was clear how the animation would look once we entered that stage.

 Live action vs Animation